Fake Google Reviews (Don’t Be a Victim!)

 That’s why we built the Rising Star Reviews web app.

-The web app makes it quick and easy to get more positive reviews by automating everything.
+The google review management tool makes it quick and easy to get more positive reviews by automating everything.
 You just give the system the name and contact info for your customers and the web app does the rest.
 It pre-screens for positive reviews, sends follow-ups to non-responsive customers, handles opt-out requests, and reports on results.

 Here’s a quick video to show you exactly how the app makes it super-easy to get positive reviews and avoid getting more negative reviews: (If you think this might help you, consider a free trial now.)

 Yes, you can buy Google reviews, but it’s not recommended and can easily backfire on you.
 Instead, try using pre-screening to get lots of authentic positive reviews from your sincerely happy customers.